compIAM package#

 In the current latest version of compiam

-(v0.3.0), the package includes access to 10 datasets, access to the Carnatic and the Hindustani corpora in Dunya, and a bit more that 10 tools and models to use, covering 9 different tasks.
+(v0.4.1), the package includes access to 10 datasets, access to the Carnatic and the Hindustani corpora in Dunya, and more that 12 tools and models to use, covering 9 different tasks.
 We are aware, and we are very interested in bringing that into the open, that the topic of the computational analysis of Indian Art Music, especially on the tools and models side, is way broader.
 The literature includes a vast amount of very interesting and relevant works that, mainly because of the time constraint, are not included in the first release of compiam

 .